burnyd/Openconfig-Lab/README.md

 All Arista supported YANG models can be found in code [here](https://github.com/aristanetworks/yang)

+The other walkthroughs will be with the pyang, napalm-yang and gnmi readme's which can be found in this repo.

 ![Alt text](images/background1.jpg?raw=true "lab")

 This lab leverages cEOS and Openconfig components (gnmi/grpc in eos, pyangbind, napalm_yang and streaming telemetry)